Resume Writing

 Rule #5: No Tables, No Text Boxes, No Columns

-This sounds obvious, but you’d be surprised.
-Some job seekers password-protect their resumes for “security.”
+Obvious, right?
+Yet some job seekers password-protect their resumes for “security.”
 The ATS can’t open password-protected files.
 It marks the application as incomplete and moves on.

 Also: flatten your file.
 No tracked changes, no comments, no embedded fonts, no macros.
 Just clean content.